Farouk12385/UniversitySystem/README.md

     #2-zeyad-ayman-farouk-rashad(mmultiverse)
         7-enrool student in course "done" by rashad 8-removeenrollment
-        9-list course by sstudent
-        10-list student by course
-        11-sort students by id
+        9-list course by sstudent "done" by ayman 10-list student by course "done" by ayman 11-sort students by id
     #3-aly amr-adham-hassouna
     methods